 Austin American Statesman) and "gorgeous tone and stunning technique" (Salzburger Nachrichten).
 Uli is first violinist of the recently formed novo4tet and this will be Uli's third season as concertmaster of the Binghamton Philharmonic Orchestra.

-Dana Huyge holds degrees from the University of Michigan and Eastman schools of music, where he studied with Yizhak Schotten, and George Taylor and Peter Slowik respectively.
-He has a strong background in orchestral studies as well, counting Caroline Coade and Melissa Matson as his primary teachers in this field.
-He has received additional coaching from such artists as Robert Vernon, Cynthia Phelps, Donald McInnes, CJ Chang, Simon Carrington, Susan Dubois, Edward Parmentier, Carol Rodland, Andrew Jennings, the Takacs Quartet, 8th Blackbird, Time for Three, and members of the Ying Quartet.
-He has appeared as an ensemble violist all over New York, including with the Rochester Philharmonic Orchestra, the Orchestra of the Southern Finger Lakes, the Finger Lakes Symphony Orchestra and the Binghamton Philharmonic Orchestra.
+Dana Huyge is a successful orchestral musician who currently holds seats with the Albany Symphony Orchestra, the Glens Falls Symphony, the Orchestra of the Southern Finger Lakes, and the Binghamton Philharmonic, where he holds the David and Florence Niermeyer Chair of Principal Violist.
+He holds degrees from the University of Michigan and Eastman schools of music, where he studied with Yizhak Schotten, and George Taylor and Peter Slowik respectively.
+He has received additional coaching from such artists as CJ Chang, Robert Vernon, Cynthia Phelps, Donald McInnes, Simon Carrington, Susan Dubois, Edward Parmentier, Carol Rodland, Andrew Jennings, the Takacs Quartet, 8th Blackbird, Time for Three, and members of the Ying Quartet.
 Mr. Huyge is constantly engaged in chamber and solo recitals, including his one year appointment as violist of the Rochester based quintet Gibbs & Main.
-Additionally, he was a part of one of the featured ensembles at the banquet of the 2012 International Viola Congress.
+Additionally, he was a part of of the Sullivan Viola Quartet, featured at the banquet of the 2012 International Viola Congress.
 Colleagues have praised his playing, calling him a "wonderfully musical, accurate, dedicated and alert artist."

 Jered Egan has spent the last thirty years as a professional freelance musician -equally at home on the concert stage, in a Broadway pit or at many cabaret boîtes around town.
 Concert work has included performing with the American Composers Orchestra, the American Symphony Orchestra, the Brooklyn Philharmonic, the New York Chamber Symphony and the New York Pops as well as a season with the Hong Kong Philharmonic.
 In addition, he has appeared with the Royal Ballet Orchestra, toured the U.S. and Asia with the Erick Hawkins Dance Company, and has held the position of principal bass with the Berkshire Opera, the Teatro Lirico Sperimentale in Italy and with the Martha Graham Dance Company.
 As a chamber musician, he has worked with Bargemusic, the North Country Chamber Players, the New York Viola Society and at the Monadnock and Manchester Music Festivals.